-Born in Millersburg, KY, Kidd served the 41st district (Louisville) in the Kentucky House of Representatives, 1968-1984.
+Born in Millersburg, KY, Mae Street Kidd served the 41st district (Louisville) in the Kentucky House of Representatives from 1968-1984.
 She sponsored a resolution to ratify the 13th, 14th, and 15th amendments to the U. S. Constitution; legislation for low-income housing in Kentucky; legislation to make Martin L. King's birthday a state holiday; and much other legislation.
 Kidd was a graduate of Lincoln Institute.
 The Mae Street Kidd Collection is housed at Kentucky State University.
-For more see Passing for Black, by W. Hall and M. S. Kidd; Who's Who Among African Americans, 13th ed.
-Who's Who in American Politics, 1975-1998; and Rep. Mae Street Kidd, on the Women in Kentucky Public Service website.
+For more see Passing for Black, by W. Hall and M. S. Kidd; Who's Who Among African Americans, 13th ed.; Who's Who in American Politics, 1975-1998; and the Mae Street Kidd Wikipedia pagae.
 The Mae Street Kidd oral history recordings and transcripts are available online at the University of Louisville Libraries Digital Archives.